rethinkdb/rethinkdb-rs/api/java/index.md

 time.date() &rarr; time
 {% endapibody %}

-Return a new time object only based on the day, month and year (ie. the same day at 00:00).
+Return a new [OffsetDateTime][odt] object only based on the day, month and year (ie. the same day at 00:00).

 __Example:__ Retrieve all the users whose birthday is today.